-Dust passing the air cleaner can cause rapid engine wear.
-All connections between the air cleaner and the engine must be tight and sealed.
-If these connections are well sealed, and there is still evidence of dust leakage, check the following places for possible trouble.
+Dust bypassing the air cleaner, even through small holes, can cause rapid engine wear.
+Ensure all connections between the air cleaner and engine are tight and sealed.
+If these connections are all well sealed and there is still evidence of dust leakage, check the following places for possible trouble:

-NOTE: Dust that gets by the air cleaner system can often be detected by looking for dust streaks on the air transfer tubing or just inside the intake manifold inlet.
+NOTE: Dust that gets by the air cleaner system can often be detected by looking for dust streaks on air transfer tubing or just inside the intake manifold inlet.

-- 1. Inspect the air cleaner outlet tube for damage. - 2.
-Ensure the element gasket washer is not damaged and the washer's rubber face seals against the element. - 3.
-Inspect the element gasket for damage. - 4.
-Check for structural failures and replace damaged parts. - 5.
-Inspect the restriction indicator tap for leaks.
+- 1. Inspect air cleaner outlet tube for damage. - 2.
+Ensure element sealing surface is not damaged and seals well against the element. - 3.
+Inspect element sealing surface for damage. - 4.
+Check for structural failures.
+Replace damaged parts.

-Check For Filter Restriction
+Filter Restriction Check

-As a dry cleaner element becomes loaded with dust, the vacuum on the engine side of the air cleaner (at the air cleaner outlet) increases.
+As a dry cleaner element becomes loaded with dust, vacuum on the engine side of the air cleaner (at air cleaner outlet) increases.

-The vacuum is generally measured as restriction in kilopascals or inches of water.
-The engine manufacturer places a recommended limit on the amount of restriction the engine will stand without loss in performance before the element must be cleaned or replaced.
-Cummins allows a vacuum of 6.2 kPa (25 inches of water) maximum with a dirty air cleaner at maximum governed RPM.
+Vacuum is generally measured as restriction in inches of water.
+The engine manufacturer places a recommended limit on the amount of restriction without loss of engine performance before the element must be cleaned or replaced.

-A service indicator attached to the air cleaner housing will indicate when the filter needs to be replaced.
-Reset the indicator each time the air cleaner is serviced.
-If the indicator's accuracy is suspect, a water manometer is the most accurate and dependable method of measuring vacuum.
+The TBAP sensor attached to the air cleaner housing provides input to the Air Intake Restriction Monitor (AIRM) system to activate a fault code when the filter needs to be replaced.
+The Engine Warning Indicator will blink for 30 seconds at engine start for fault code 5576 indicating the air cleaner is becoming clogged.
+The indicator will be on solid for fault code 3341 indicating the filter is clogged and must be changed.
+If the TBAP's accuracy is suspect, a water manometer connected to the filtered pressure tap is the most accurate and dependable method of measuring.

 To use the manometer, hold it vertically and fill both legs approximately half full with water.
-One of the upper ends is connected to the restriction tap on the outlet side of the air cleaner by means of a flexible hose.
+One of the upper ends is connected to the restriction tap on the outlet side of the air cleaner with a flexible hose.
 The other end is left open to the atmosphere.